MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

  16. Go to the Microsoft Entra admin center to create the cloud sync configuration.

 ## Provisioning agent gMSA PowerShell cmdlets
-Now that you've installed the agent, you can apply more granular permissions to the gMSA.
+After you've installed the agent, you can apply more granular permissions to the gMSA.
 For information and step-by-step instructions on how to configure the permissions, see [Microsoft Entra Connect cloud provisioning agent gMSA PowerShell cmdlets](how-to-gmsa-cmdlets.md).

 ## Installing against US government cloud
 By default, the Microsoft Entra provisioning agent installs against the default Azure cloud environment.
-If you are installing the agent for use in the US government cloud do the following:
+If you're installing the agent for use in the US government cloud, do the following:

 - In step #8, add **ENVIRONMENTNAME=AzureUSGovernment** to the command line like the example.
     ```